-Young leaders intuitively understand the change better.
+Young leaders intuitively understand the change better, and many of them love the freedom of flexible work.
 But many leaders simply don’t.

 Many white-collar organizations, businesses and non-profits operate as though the internet never happened.
 And increasingly, it’s going to cost them the best and brightest young leaders who will go elsewhere or simply start their own venture.

 I’ve led in-person teams for two decades, and more recently I’ve led a virtual company with team members scattered across Canada, the US and elsewhere with multiple timezones, connected only through our devices and our mission, vision and values.